Faces of NCUK

 The stories here have been shared by Neuroendocrine Cancer patients, supporters, healthcare professionals and friends and colleagues of NCUK.
 We will constantly update this page, so please be sure to visit it again.

 For some this has been the first time they have written about their experience and where they are now.
 Patients share their experiences of how they became ill, their treatment, and their road to recovery.
 Supporters and Healthcare professionals share their experiences.
-Some stories end on a positive note, but some paint a picture of the difficult road that many Neuroendocrine Cancer patients face.
+Please note that while most stories end on a positive note, others reveal insights into the very difficult roads that many Neuroendocrine Cancer patients face.

 Please note that the stories and opinions posted in the Faces of NCUK are those solely of the authors and contributors of the stories.
 They do not reflect the opinions of Neuroendocrine Cancer UK.